 The development of cities during last decades has faced us with a new situation.
 Most inhabitants in many European countries are concentrated in large towns.
 One fifth of the Czech Republic population is living in three largest towns - Prague, Brno and Ostrava.
+Fig. 1 shows percentage of inhabitants of all analyzed cities compared to two largest cities of the country- Prague and Brno - forming nearly half of inhabitants; therefore, the results of the analysis can be regarded as really representative.

-Present state of the balance among consumption level of society and quality of life is a matter of scientific papers, research [2], [3], [4], many projects [1], [7], and political and economical discussions in many countries.
+Present state of the balance among consumption level of society and quality of life is a matter of scientific papers, research [2][5][6], many projects [1][7], and political and economical discussions in many countries.
 Life quality is directly related to a lot of environmental and socioeconomic conditions.
 These conditions determine a harmonic development which should be based on equivalent and adequate demands of the human society.
-To define "adequate" means to take into account both consumption, and quality of life.
+To define "adequate" means to take into account both consumption, e-mail: lena.halounova@fsv.cvut.cz arch.veprek@tiscali.cz martin.rehak.1@fsv.cvut.cz and quality of life.
 Both are closely connected to the road traffic and its intensity.